The Story of MrJims.Pizza

 Godspeed Jim Hearn!

-Well back to my story, after 6 months the sales where finally enough to start making money.
-Over the next 6 months I made more than I had in a year at McDonald's.
-It was looking pretty good.
+Well, back to my story.
+After six months the sales were finally enough to start making money.
+Over the next six months I made more than I had in a year at McDonald's.
+Things was looking pretty good.

-I remember, before I got open, there was another very similar pizza place opening just down the street -- Lonzo's.
-He was able to beat me to the punch and got open a few weeks before I did.
+I remember, before I got open, there was another similar pizza place opening just down the street -- Lonzo's.
+He beat me to the punch and opened a few weeks before I did.
 At the time I thought that was a big deal.
 Six months later he was out of business.
 What had I done that he hadn't?
 I just didn't give up.
-In Scientology I learned that there was no such thing as failure just not enough push though or not enough follow through.
+In Scientology I learned that there was no such thing as failure, just not enough push through or not enough follow through.
 Lonzo just didn't push through.
-He let the obvious fact that he was losing money determine his future and I didn't let it determine mine.
+He let the obvious fact that he was losing money determine his future, and I didn't let it determine mine.

-After many more months, during a visit to see Sue's brother Mark in Texas, I got the idea to open a new store there.
-There were hardly any pizza places in the Dallas phone directory and the pizzas I ate were not very good.
+After many more months, during a visit to see Sue's brother Mark in Texas, I got the idea to open a new store.
+There were hardly any pizza places in the Dallas phone directory [a large book with yellow pages that listed all businesses in an area], and the pizzas I ate were not very good.

 I took a walk to be sad for a moment.

-Then I got on a plane went to Texas, found another location that would work in Garland, Texas and Bob and I did get the store open in October of 1977.
+The next morning I got on a plane went to Texas, found a different location in Garland.
+Bob and I opened the store in October of 1977.
 It did fairly well right from the start.

 The First Franchise

 A few months later a couple, Eve and Tom Osbakken, came in and bought a franchise in Arlington, Texas.
-They were first people that had no real restaurant experience to buy a franchise.
-Again there was no up front money and no money for the first 6 months.
-So I would drive the 1:15 to get to his store work with him and drive the 1:15 home.
-It went on for weeks while I just let my own stores slide.
+They were the first people who had no real restaurant experience to buy a franchise.
+Again there was no upfront money and no money for the first six months.
+So, I would drive the 1:15 to get to his store, work with him and drive the 1:15 home.
+It went on for weeks while I let my own stores slide.
 I remember the first day of business.
 I assumed it would be slow and arrived late.
-It was very busy and no one in the entire restaurant had ever made dough, made a pizza, taken an order or anything else.
-I was ordering people about without courtesy including Eve and Tom.
-I remember the look Tom gave me and I thank God to this day that they are not temperamental people.
+It was very busy and no one in the restaurant had ever made dough, made a pizza, taken an order or anything else.
+I was ordering people about without courtesy, including Eve and Tom.
+I remember the look Tom gave me, and I thank God to this day that they are not temperamental people.
 I thought I was going to get fired.
-They could have easily done so.
-But the Osbakkens are people of honor who remain franchisees and good friends to this day.
+They could have easily done so, but the Osbakkens are people of honor who remained good friends and franchisees for 30 years.
 I watched their children grow and even presided over their daughter's wedding.

-While I could end the story here with a "and the rest is history"; I am compelled to tell you one more chapter.
+While I could end the story here with "and the rest is history", I am compelled to tell you more.

 The Great Debacle

 I had a franchisee who was considering opening MrJims.Pizza outside of Texas.
 I hired an attorney to develop the documents to sell franchises in other states.
-As it turns out my documents were not in compliance with Federal franchise law.
-I should have had audited financial statements among other things.
-She felt she could have it all done by March of 87.
+As it turns out, my documents were not in compliance with federal franchise law.
+I needed audited financial statements among other things.
+The attorney felt she could have it all done by March of '87.

-In May of 87 I had over 30 stores.
-In that month we sold 8 new franchises and I had 4 stores I owned.
-My we took in over $140,000 that month.
+In May of '87 I had over 30 stores.
+In that month we sold eight new franchises, and I had four stores I owned.
+We took in over $140,000 that month.
 I was doing great.
-I had been open a dozen years and new I'd made it.
-I wish life was really like that.
-Where you could reach some point of no possible decrease.
-As you well know life is not like that.
+I had been open a dozen years and knew I'd made it.
+I wish life was really like that, where you could reach some point of no possible decrease.
+However, as so often happens, life is not like that.

-My attorney did not have the new documents ready as promised and in July a franchisee turned me in the Federal Trade Commission in Washington DC for the out of date documents.
+My attorney did not have the new documents ready as promised, and in July a franchisee turned me in to the Federal Trade Commission in Washington, DC for the out-of-date documents.
 My attorney advised me that there was a possibility of a $10,000 per day per violation fine (which would have been millions), or that I might have to pay all the money back to all the franchisees, or that I might have to offer to let all the franchisees out of their contracts, or I might have to serve some jail time, and possibly may be barred from ever selling franchises again.
-She had me cease selling franchises at that moment.
-This cost one couple who were ready to purchase a franchise their life savings.
+She had me cease selling franchises.
+This cost one couple who were ready to purchase a franchise with their life savings.
 They had to live off the money they were going to use for the store and by the time I was ready to sell them a franchise they didn't have enough to open.

-In December 1987 and $70,000 later I finally got the documents and could begin to sell franchises.
-In November '87 I had now had 6 stores I owned and including the royalties I only took in $70,000 that month.
+In December '87 and $70,000 in legal fees later I finally got the documents and could begin to sell franchises.
+In November '87 I had six stores I owned and, including royalties, I only took in $70,000 that month.
 In the short few months from May '87 to January '88 I lost $500,000.
 Since I only had about $60,000 to begin with it was a fairly gruesome scene.

 This put the IRS ahead of all my other creditors.
 So I ended up not paying my credit cards and lots of business debt.
 I sold or closed all the company stores and began to rebuild.

-It was at this time that I did a weekend handling at Scientology.
+It was at this time that I did a weekend handling at a Scientology church.
 It involved a couple hours of counseling and writing up a new plan to handle the dangerous situation I was in.
 After that weekend my statistics started to rise.

 I let go of most of the staff and just kept at it.
 Over the next year I paid off the IRS and started making some headway with selling new franchises.
 After I stopped selling them I had almost no new people come in.

-But I continued to improve the product and the system.
-Finding faster ways to make the pizzas more consistently and better advertising campaigns.
+I continued to improve the product and the system, finding faster ways to make the pizzas more consistently and creating better advertising campaigns.
 I paid or settled all the old debts.

 And the rest is history.

-We now have over 40 stores and are growing.
-I am doing very well now and make sure all the legal rules regarding franchising are followed.
-And I keep my taxes paid up to date.
-I still haven't gotten my McDonald's yet but maybe I'll do it someday.
+We now have over 50 stores and are growing.
+I am doing very well and make sure all the legal rules regarding franchising are followed.
+I keep my taxes paid up to date.
+I still haven't gotten my McDonald's yet, but maybe I'll do it someday.

 MrJims.Pizza